 Since its inception, football has been plagued by human errors that have affected results.
 And perhaps none have been more prominent than the dreaded ‘offside’.
 For years, it had been the job of the fourth official who had to decide with his own eyes in real-time to ascertain whether a player was offside or not.

 And it led to several controversial decisions like Karim Benzema’s disallowed goal in the Champions League final.
 This first led to the Video-Assistant Referee (VAR) introduction to help the on-field referee make critical decisions.
-And now, the football world is about to get one step further by implementing Semi-Automated offside technology.
+And now, the football world has gone one step further by implementing Semi-Automated offside technology.

 The technology aims to quicken the time to give offside decisions.
-The goal is simple, ensure offsides cause as little disruption to a game as possible.
+The goal is simple- ensure offsides cause as little disruption to a game as possible.
 Already tested for three years, the technology was used in the 2021 FIFA Arab Cup and 2021 FIFA Club World Cup.
 FIFA had already announced its use in the upcoming World Cup in Qatar.
 And UEFA has followed.
-The association has announced that the technology will be used in the 2022-23 Champions League group stages.
-Before this, it will be used in the UEFA Super Cup final between Real Madrid and Eintracht Frankfurt.
+The association announced that the technology will be used in the 2022-23 Champions League group stages.
+Before this, it was used in the UEFA Super Cup final between Real Madrid and Eintracht Frankfurt.
+Chelsea’s Ben Chilwell became the first player in the Champions league to be adjudged offside via Semi Automated Offside Technology.

 So, what is the Semi-Automated offside technology?